KFCatalan/qbb2019-answers/day2-lunch/README.md

 print (counter)

+You use python code to enumerate the file, skip the "@" and "*" rows and organize it by tabs delimited.
+The counter helps in keeping track of the number of alignments as well.
+This bis the fastest method because of its python basis.

 #Exercise 4

 The difference among categories is the number of flags with each category where reads that aligned had flags such as MD, NH, etc..
-The alignments that had issues or did not fun properly were labeled as YT or YF.
+The alignments that had issues or did not function properly were labeled as YT or YF.